likecoin/iscn-specs/schema/record/README.md

 # ISCN Record

-The [ISCN](#) is the core metadata that acts as a kernel of ISCN, and it connects the content itself, the stakeholders and the intellectual property rights with a unique global identifier.
+The [ISCN Record](#) is the core metadata that acts as a kernel of ISCN, and it connects the content itself, the stakeholders and the intellectual property rights with a unique global identifier.

 ## Schema